Mipanox/Bird_cocktail/README.md

 ---
 ## 5. Reproducing Our Results
 ### Download Our Datasets
-The datasets used in generating results shown in this README can be found [here](https://drive.google.com/open?id=1cBIc1meaP2Aj1CRFIGB-ZHB9stoJN6eO)
+The datasets (pre-processed spectrograms) used in generating results shown in this README can be found [here](https://drive.google.com/open?id=1cBIc1meaP2Aj1CRFIGB-ZHB9stoJN6eO).
+They were converted from > 25 hours of `mp3` recordings from xeno-canto database and consist of > 40,000 pre-processed spectrograms and numerous noise samples.

 ### Using the Pre-trained Models
 Download the hyperparameters and the best/last models [here](https://drive.google.com/open?id=1g61n2wXKkL3DQQ4_9Wf1YXSwqnkXojeo)